 A Master of Science (referred to as M.Sc., M.S. or M.Sci.) is the type of degree that attracts students who are interested in getting an in-depth instruction to prepare for highly qualified professions or a future Ph.D.
-It is not uncommon for students to choose to do an M.Sc. only after a first M.A., rather than pursuing such a degree right after their Bachelor's.
+It is not uncommon for students to choose to do an M.Sc. degree only after an M.A., rather than pursuing such a programme right after their Bachelor's studies.

 Regardless of whether you are just finishing your Bachelor's or a Master of Arts, if you are looking to apply to an M.Sc. degree there are some important details you need to know about the application process that we're going to share with you next.

-You can only do an M.Sc. in certain subject areas
+You can only take an M.Sc. degree in certain subject areas

 Before you decide on a Master's of Science you should know that this type of degree is typically awarded for studies in science-related subjects such as Natural Sciences, Engineering, Medicine and the like.

-Also, some countries have more universities that offer English-taught Masters of Science than others.
-Going for a programme in one of these countries will increase your chances of studying abroad:
+Also, some countries have more universities and colleges that offer English-taught Masters of Science than others.
+Going for an academic programme in one of these countries will increase your chances of studying abroad:

 - M.Sc. degrees in the USA